These 15 arm exercises for stroke patients can help improve strength and mobility in your affected arm and hand.

 7. Punching Movement

-While you do this movement, be extra mindful not to raise your shoulder.
-Although your shoulder will want to help, we are working on retraining your arm, so try to isolate your arm as much as possible.
+Again, try your best to avoid hiking your shoulder.
+Although your shoulder may want to help, you should isolate your arm as much as possible.

 Repeat this punching movement 10 times.